Amy Winehouse you know i’m no good meaning

 The Inspiration:

-Although no single source of inspiration has ever been revealed for this song, many critics and fans agree that “You Know I’m No Good” is a reflection of Amy Winehouse’s own experiences with toxic relationships and her struggle with addiction.
+No one has ever revealed a single source of inspiration for this song.
+Many critics and fans agree that You Know I’m No Good is a reflection of Amy Winehouse’s own experiences with toxic relationships.
+It also reflects her struggle with addiction.
 The lyrics, raw and sincere, speak of a woman aware of her own demons and how they affect those around her.

 A Deep Analysis of the Lyrics